NiciFranchi/Asthma-Control/Final Delivery/User_Guide.md

 ![Pic](images/questionnaire_result.png)

 ## Edit patient details
-In this screen, the patient that was chosen from the home page is shown with all the details that pertain to the patient.
+In this screen, a patient's current details are shown.
 Details can be edited and saved from this page.
 A sample edit of patient details is shown below.

 ![Pic](images/patient_edit.png)